Journal Article Reference:

 Harbert, K. (2007).
 The Creation of God Loves a Grunt: Journal of Physician Assistant Education, 18(4):59-62.

-George Skypeck’s painting “God Loves a Grunt” contains thousands of names of Vietnam veterans who signed the artwork as it traveled throughout the USA in the 1980s.
+George Skypeck’s painting “God Loves the Grunt” contains thousands of names of Vietnam veterans who signed the artwork as it traveled throughout the USA in the 1980s.
 How the painting came about and how over 500 PAs came to sign it is a fascinating and emotional story.
 Prints of the painting and signatures have graced the walls of the White House and Congress and have appeared in the homes of military leaders and film and television stars.
 With the artist permission, the Veterans Caucus of the AAPA sale prints of the painting to generate scholarship funds for PA students who are veterans.
-“God Loves a Grunt” reminds us of the dedication and sacrifice of those first ex-military corpsmen who were selected to pioneer our profession.
+“God Loves the Grunt” reminds us of the dedication and sacrifice of those first ex-military corpsmen who were selected to pioneer our profession.
 As such, the painting and artist have become an integral part of our professional history and legacy. *The official name for the Painting is “God Loves the Grunt”, though the article refers to it as “God Loves a Grunt”.

 This special edition is a compilation of all the anniversary articles published by JAAPA and JPAE throughout 2016 and 2017.